constant/w3i/README.md

 <p>
 The library is still in <i>alpha</i>.
 On the TODO list are still:
 <ul>
-<li>creating detailed documentation that doubles as web reference for javascript incompatilibities.</li>
+<li>Creating detailed documentation that doubles as web reference for javascript incompatilibities.</li>
 <li>Creating unit testing suites.</li>
 <li>Aiming for IE6+ compatiblity preferably, IE7+ otherwise.
 Firefox 3.0+ plus compatibility, 3.5+ otherwise.
 Ensure Safari, Chrome and Opera compatibility - specific oldest versions are yet to be determined.</li>
 </ul>